All Products

 How to modify archived data

-Archive tables in OSS are read-only.
-If you want to modify archived data, you must import the data from the OSS table to the PolarDB storage space.
+Archived tables in OSS are read-only.
+To modify the data, you must import it back to the PolarDB storage space.

 Not supported.